-The risk matrix provides a visual representation of the relationship between the probability of failure and the consequence of failure for the assets within this asset category based on available inventory data.
+The risk breakdown provides a visual representation of the risk score for the assets within this asset category based on available inventory data.
 See Appendix I: Risk Rating Criteria for the criteria used to determine the risk rating of each asset.

-Figure 55 Buildings Risk Matrix
+Figure 54 Land & Buildings Risk Breakdown